tkiyohar/Curated-Resume-Gallery/3D CAD Projects/README.md

 - Created using Autodesk Inventor
 - Modeled after historical measurements and mechanisms used in the ancient Chu repeating crossbows
 - Incorporates PVC pipe for use in crossbow limbs (machined separately)
-- Due to a data loss, I no longer have to the original CAD file (I have included the g-code I used to print it though)
+- Due to a data loss, I no longer have access to the original CAD file (instead, I have included the g-code I used to print it )

 ## Cookie Cutters (OnShape)
-- Created in Onshape by incorporating custom DXF files produced using InkScape and Gimp
+- Created in Onshape by incorporating custom DXF files produced using Inkscape and Gimp
-- Includes a cookie-cutter promoting a local non-profit "Santa Monica pickleball club" (https://santamonicapickleballclub.org/) as well as two cookie cutters of my sister's cats (Jiji and Kuro)
+- Includes a cookie cutter promoting a local, non-profit "Santa Monica pickleball club" (https://santamonicapickleballclub.org/) and two cookie cutters of my sister's cats (Jiji and Kuro)
 - All designs went through iterative testing/prototyping before their final versions